Murder-by-numberS/wowkeyb-fe/DEPLOYMENT.md

 1. Remove the CodePipeline configuration from AWS
 2. Delete the `buildspec.yml` file (if no longer needed)
 3. Use this GitHub Actions workflow for all deployments
-4. Deploy to develop for testing before production
+4. Deploy to develop and staging for testing before production

 ## Testing